spring-projects/spring-integration-samples/basic/helloworld/README.md

     Message -> Channel -> ServiceActivator -> QueueChannel

 To run the sample simply execute **HelloWorldApp** in package **org.springframework.integration.samples.helloworld**.
-You can also execute that class using the [Exec Maven Plugin](http://mojo.codehaus.org/exec-maven-plugin/):
+You can also execute that class using the [Gralde](http://www.gradle.org):

-    $ mvn clean package exec:java -P hello
+    $ gradlew :helloworld:runHelloWorldApp

 You should see the following output: